i-adarsh/cloud/vscode/plugin-extension.md

 # To see extension logs in VS Code, you can follow these steps:

+Method 1 - Using "Output" tab in the terminal.

+Open terminal, using `Ctrl/Cmd + \`` or open it from Menu "Terminal" -> "New Terminal"

+Then, use the scrolling menu on the right side and select the plugin whose logs you want to see.

+Method 2 - Toggle Developer Tools

 Open the Command Palette: Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS).

 Run the "Developer: Toggle Developer Tools" command: Type "Developer: Toggle Developer Tools" in the Command Palette and select it.
 This will open the Chrome DevTools.